-Your server comes with one power supply.
+The server comes with one power supply.
 You can add a second power supply to provide redundant power.
-Each power supply has two status indicators; see "Power Supplies" on page 250 for information about the status indicators.
+Each power supply has two status indicators; see "Power supplies" on page 249 for information about the status indicators.

-You cannot hot swap a power supply if your server has only one power supply installed.
+You cannot hot-swap a power supply if the server has only one power supply installed.

-Refer to the illustration in "Hot-Swap Power Supply Installation" on page 202 while you perform the steps in this procedure.
+Refer to the illustration in "Hot-swap power supply installation" on page 201 while you perform the steps in this procedure.